Photo: courtesy of Vogue

 If one were to conjure up examples of the ancient influence on modern fashion, nudity or purposefully placed fig leaves might first come to mind.
 Such examples would not be wrong, necessarily, but they point to society’s tendency to bypass the omnipresence of ancient influence in favor of barbaric stereotypes.
 The existence of such inspiration is not exhibited solely by the examples presented above: asymmetrical and high-low skirts, toga-styled dresses, and sandals can all be inextricably linked back to ancient Greek and Roman style.
 Though it seems unlikely in a world increasingly reliant on and seeking out ‘the new,’ the old — even the ancient — remains a thought in every discussion and every creation whether or not it is recognized or acted upon.

-Anna Fighera is a junior majoring in Moral and Political Philosophy and minoring in Classical Studies in the College of Arts and Sciences.
+Anna Fighera (College ’22) is student at the University of Pennsylvania majoring in Moral and Political Philosophy and minoring in Classical Studies.